Blogging vs social media: what if marketing didn’t fry your nervous system?

 What social media gives us is a dopamine hit.
 When we post something on socials and it gets immediate likes, we feel good.
 But the thing is, that feeling (and that post) rarely lasts more than a day or two.
 And then you’re back at square one, needing to create something else to get that same hit.

-It’s exhausting – and it rarely builds the kind of long-term momentum most of us are craving.
+It’s exhausting – and it rarely builds the kind of long-term discoverability most of us are looking for in our small businesses.

 Blogging works differently.
-It’s slower, yes – but it’s much more sustainable.
-It takes time to build traction, but once it’s there, your content can keep working for you quietly in the background – for months, even years.
+It’s slower, yes, but it’s much more sustainable.
+It takes time to build traction, but once it’s there, your content can keep working for you in the backgroun, for months, even years.

 So when we’re considering blogging vs social media, part of the work here is weaning yourself off the belief that likes = traction in your business.
 Because deep down, we know they don’t.